Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

 What should I put in my puppy’s crate at night?

 Many questions arise within this same question, do puppies need water at night?
 Should I leave water in the dog crate at night?
 Can I leave food or maybe toys in the crate?

-Well previously we’ve seen that the puppy will probably need to pee at night, as a result, we need to stop watering him two hours before going to sleep, that indicates that leaving water in the crate isn’t the best idea.
-Also, puppies are playful animals and may just make a mess with it.
+Well previously we’ve seen that the puppy will probably need to pee at night, as a result, we need to stop watering him two hours before going to sleep, which indicates that leaving water in the crate isn’t the best idea, also, puppies are playful animals and may just make a mess with them.